AdguardTeam/AdguardFilters/CONTRIBUTING.md

 Upd #ISSUE_NUMBER example.org description
 ```

+If a commit is associated with an issue that has more than one report, a link to the comment can be used as the description.

 ### Skipping checks

 If you need to skip running checks, you can do it in the following ways.